svntax/godot-stacks-sdk/README.md

 See `TestMainScene.tscn` for an example on how to use the Stacks API.
 Note that this scene also has its own node with `WalletConnector.gd` attached to it.

 ## Notes
-- Once Godot 4.0 is out, the SDK will need to be updated due to changes to coroutines and the replacement of `yield` with `await`.
-In the meantime, any calls to methods that wait for responses require checking if the return value is a GDScriptFunctionState, and if so, yield until completed.
+- Any calls to methods that wait for responses will require checking if the return value is a GDScriptFunctionState, and if so, yield until completed.
-- Godot 4.0's web exporting for C# is not working, so upgrading the SDK to 4.x will have to wait until those issues are fixed.